 18th January Deadline for submissions

-13th March at 4:30 pm Award Ceremony of the Green Product Award 2019
+13th March Awards Ceremony Green Product Award 2019

-17th March Publication of the IHM Audience Award
+17th March Announcement of the winner of the IHM Audience Award

 The submission is free of charge.
 Upon admission to the Selection a fee is due.
 Startup fees are reduced to facilitate their participation.